Your Tree, Your Neighbor’s Property: Whose Insurance Pays?

 If your neighbor’s property is damaged by your tree, then they should file a claim with their insurance company.
 If the tree damages their house or other structures (such as a garage, shed or fence), their homeowners policy will generally pay to fix the damage.
 If the tree damages your neighbor’s car, then their auto insurance policy’s comprehensive coverage usually pays to repair it.

 Hurricanes — a frequent source of both damage and claims — can complicate things, said Mark Friedlander, director of corporate communications at the Insurance Information Institute.
-Sometimes, the origins of a tree limb can’t be determined, as in windstorms, trees, shrubs and branches can become projectiles capable of traveling great distances.
+Sometimes, the origins of a tree limb can’t be determined, as in windstorms, in which trees, shrubs and branches can become projectiles capable of traveling great distances.
 “To process your claim, your insurance adjuster will typically not spend much time trying to locate exactly where the tree originally lived,” Friedlander explained.

 Sign up for Kiplinger’s Free E-Newsletters